Practical-Haemostasis.com

 Method

-Platelet poor plasma [PPP] is mixed with Tissue Factor (TF) (containing phospholipid) at 37°C and an excess of calcium chloride (25mM) is added to initiate coagulation.
+Platelet poor plasma [PPP] is mixed with Tissue Factor (TF) (containing phospholipid) at 37°C and an excess of Calcium Chloride (25mM) is added to initiate coagulation.
 In the manual technique at the same time as the calcium is added, a stopwatch is started and stopped when the clot forms.
-The time taken from the addition of calcium to the formation of the fibrin clot is known as the Prothrombin Time or PT.
+The time taken from the addition of calcium to the formation of the Fibrin clot is known as the Prothrombin Time or PT.
 In an automated system the formation of the clot is detected electronically but the principles are identical.

 Reagent Explanation